What Chicago Neighborhood Should I Live In?

 If you’re moving to Chicago and asking yourself this question, look no further— we compiled the best Chicago neighborhood guide on the web.
-Chicago is home to a myriad of neighborhoods that offer something for all walks of life, so doing your research before you move will ensure that you love where you live.
-If you want to talk to a local about which Chicago neighborhood is perfect for you, or would like help finding your perfect Chicago apartment— reach out to AptAmigo here!
+A myriad of neighborhoods, each with a distinct character, define Chicago’s landscape, so performing your research before you move will ensure that you love where you live.
+If you want to talk to a local about which Chicago neighborhood is perfect for you, or would like help finding your ideal Chicago apartment, reach out to AptAmigo!

-River North has excellent seafood at Joe’s Stone Crab, ribs at Carson’s, old-school steaks at Gene & Georgetti, and Asian Fusion at Sunda, among countless others.
+River North serves up excellent seafood at Joe’s Stone Crab, ribs at Carson’s, old-school steaks at Gene & Georgetti, and Asian Fusion at Sunda, among countless others.
 If you live in Chicago and like to stay out late, River North is probably where you’ll end up.
-With clubs like Tao, bars like Bub City and Three Dots and Dash, and music venues like Howl at the Moon and The Readhead Piano Bar, River North is a party every night of the week.
+With clubs like Tao, bars like Bub City and Three Dots and Dash, and music venues like Howl at the Moon and The Readhead Piano Bar, River North puts on a party every night of the week.

-Situated west of Streeterville, adjacent to Gold Coast and the Magnificent Mile, this lively and posh area is a prime location for new Chicagoans looking for a full-value introduction to the city.
+Situated west of Streeterville, adjacent to Gold Coast and the Magnificent Mile, this lively and posh area serves as a prime location for new Chicagoans looking for a full-value introduction to the city.
 Home to numerous art galleries and studios, River North is an artists’ haven and then some.
-A plethora of bars, clubs, and top-rated restaurants dot the streets— their age marked by Chicago’s varied architecture.
+Numerous bars, clubs, and top-rated restaurants dot the streets— their age marked by Chicago’s varied architecture.

 Things to Know

 Live here if you crave fascinating culture, beautiful aesthetics, and a vibrant atmosphere.
-River North is pulsating with creative energy around every bend.
-3 Greens Market hosts Chicago’s artists and professionals alike: Eclectic people mix and mingle at stylish hangouts and bump elbows at the communal tables.
+River North pulsates with creative energy around every bend.
+3 Greens Market hosts Chicago’s artists and professionals alike; it’s where eclectic people mix and mingle at stylish hangouts and bump elbows at the communal tables.